On-Campus B.A.

 This scholarship provides financial assistance to Interdisciplinary Liberal Arts Majors in their Education Abroad ventures.

-AWARDS: Five $1000.00 awards for CSU student(s) enrolled in the Interdisciplinary Liberal Arts major and accepted to a Interdisciplinary Liberal Arts strategic education abroad programs (Please visit the Education Abroad website to see the current, specific program) or an education abroad program that meets I-LA Major course requirements
+AWARDS: Several $1000.00 awards per school year for CSU student(s) enrolled in the Interdisciplinary Liberal Arts major and accepted to a Interdisciplinary Liberal Arts strategic education abroad programs (Please visit the Education Abroad website to see the current, specific program) or an education abroad program that meets I-LA Major course requirements

 ELIGIBILITY REQUIREMENTS:

-• Must be accepted into a Interdisciplinary Liberal Arts strategic education abroad program or an education abroad program that meets I-LA Major course requirements
+- Must be accepted into an Interdisciplinary Liberal Arts strategic education abroad program or an education abroad program that meets ILA Major course requirements